-The team at Brown, Pearson, and Guepet Gynecology in Fairhope, Alabama, can develop an individualized treatment strategy for women experiencing the debilitating effects of endometriosis.
+The team at Brown, Pearson, & Guepet Gynecology and Urogynecology in Fairhope, Alabama, can develop an individualized treatment strategy for women experiencing the debilitating effects of endometriosis.
 Their comprehensive care focuses on education, treating your pain and other symptoms, and offering preventive care options that may help decrease the severity and frequency of endometriosis.
 Contact the office today to schedule an appointment.

 Endometriosis occurs when the tissue, or endometrium, lining the uterus grows outside the uterus.
 Endometriosis most commonly affects the fallopian tubes and ovaries, as well as the tissues lining the pelvis.
 Although displaced from its normal location, the endometrial tissue continues to act as it does in the uterus, thickening and then breaking down and bleeding during the menstrual cycle.
 This causes significant pain and may eventually produce thickened fibrous tissue, or adhesions, in the pelvic region that can lead to infertility.
 Endometriosis usually starts a few years after menarche — onset of periods — becomes asymptomatic during pregnancy, and ends with menopause if you’re not on hormone therapy.